cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 ![Cloudflare's SASE platform can also connect a wide variety of networks together into one larger, new corporate network.](/images/reference-architecture/security/security-ref-arch-19.svg)

-In the above diagram you can see a variety of private networks connected to Cloudflare, which then facilitates the routing and access controls between those networks, and therefore the applications and other resources.
+In the above diagram you can see a variety of private networks and end user devices connected to Cloudflare, which then facilitates the routing and access controls between those networks, and therefore the applications and other resources.
 This is often regarded as East to West traffic.
 Because traffic originates from, and is destined for, a privately managed network.

 Because all network traffic routes through Cloudflare, security controls are defined and apply to all traffic as it flows between networks.
 As long as a network, device, or user is connected to Cloudflare, you can identify it and apply policy.
 It also means things like data protection can be simplified — one single rule can be implemented to detect the transfer of and access to sensitive data and can be applied across the entire network with ease.